Troubleshooting message routing

 |NoMatchingSubscriptionsForMessage||There is no subscription to write message on the service bus topic.||Create a subscription for IoT Hub messages to be routed to.|

 |EndpointExternallyDisabled||Endpoint is not in an active state so IoT Hub can send messages to it.||Enable the endpoint to bring it back to active state.|

 |DeviceMaximumQueueDepthExceeded||Service bus size limit has been reached.||Consider removing messages from the target Event Hubs to allow new messages to be ingested into the Event Hubs.|

-Routes diagnostic logs
+Routes resource logs

 |UndefinedRouteEvaluation||Information||The message cannot be evaluated with a giving condition.
 For example, if a property in the route query condition is absent in the message.
 Learn more about routing query syntax.|

 |RouteEvaluationError||Error||There was an error evaluating the message because of an issue with the message format.
 For example, this error will be logged if the content encoding not specified or Content type not valid in the message.
 These must be set in the system properties.|